What Is Confession?

 Some traditions see great danger in being fitful, confessing in spurts.
 But such is the human lot.
 It sometimes takes time for us to digest what has happened, like when a writer researches, sits and mulls it over for a long time, then suddenly realizes what to say, and furiously writes many chapters or articles in one sitting.
 It would be better not to be that way, but few of us are given that gift by the Spirit who leads us to confess.
-It is better to confess that inconsistency, and not bear a burden of guilt over it.
+It is better to confess that inconsistency, and not bear the weight of guilt over it.

 Justification happens -- without it, none of this works -- but justification (like confession itself) has a bigger purpose.
 Not just for a person to be made right before God, but to live in the restored relationships which come from that.
 Firstly, the relationship with God, but then the relationship with the believing community, and then, with the rest of humanity, and the rest of the created world.
 It's not about just you.
 You're a part of something big.

 Some writers speak ill of tent evangelism.
 But at least the tent evangelist understood that repentance before God and humanity is the essential step for a new or renewed relationship with God.
 You come just as you are, but then you take the first step away from that and into becoming a new creation.
 It is then that you can begin to experience your full freedom and dignity in Christ.